grdddj/done-for-today/plan.md

 # Later

 Trezor-user-env:
-- fix running emu from URL - and make sure it works for ARM
 - allow for frontend-button update of all latest emulators
 - GithubActions emulators downloading --- but missing for ARM
 - running multiple emulators at once